 Lastly, hope to have a talented student like this young first grader named Sara, who took simple instructions like “make lots of patterns with the crayons” and ran with it.
 Some kids just have a flair, and that was apparent with this young girl as soon as I met her.
 Over the years, she made many things that took my breath away, but this leaf art probably remains my all time favorite.

-A preview of the Pattern Leaf Tutorial
+A preview of the Leaves Pattern Drawing Tutorial

 Join my Email List below to get this instant download!